Salted Oven Roasted Pecans Recipe

-I’ve said it many times and truly believe it’s true.
+I’ve said it many times, and honestly believe it’s true.

 Simple is best.